Social Democratic and Labour Party: MLAs

-Other Spokespeople

 Electoral performance

 Upon its formation, the SDLP quickly established itself as the second largest party and the largest nationalist party in Northern Ireland.
 It largely held this position until the beginning of the 21st century.
 In the 1998 Assembly election, it became the biggest party overall in terms of votes received and the first nationalist party to do so.
 This would be the largest seat share it would ever hold as it slowly saw declining support following the retirement of John Hume in 2001.